-AA, along with partners, joined a national-level process advocating for policy changes under the banner of MAKAM with the objective of enabling women to get ownership of livelihood resources and access to government support and services.
+AAA, along with partners, joined a national-level process under the banner of MAKAM with the objective of enabling women to get ownership of livelihood resources and access to government support and services.
 Our colleagues and about 500 women farmers participated in the national and regional-level meetings of MAKAM.

-AAI and its partners were instrumental in organising 1,540 women's collectives.
-Some key women's collectives were formed for claiming women's rights over land and natural resources; some focused on economic entitlements and diversified livelihood; and some others were engaged in attaining food security through sustainable and more efficient agriculture and processing, to help members to get better prices for their produce.
+AAA and its partners were instrumental in organising 1,540 women's collectives.
+Some key women's collectives were formed for claiming women's ownership over land and natural resources; some focused on economic entitlements and diversified livelihood; and some others were engaged in attraining food security through sustainable and more efficient agriculture and processing, to help members to get better prices for their produce.